ankitects/anki-manual/src/deck-options.md

         - Card B1
         - Card B2

-Preset 1 and 2 are identical, with two exceptions:
+Presets 1 and 2 are identical, with two exceptions:

 - Preset 1:
 - New Cards - Learning steps: 1m 10m